Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: Empirical Applications

+The table shows that the average quadratic loss for G7 countries is 0.079.
+For non-G7 countries this average is -0.014.
+This shows that for G7 countries the IMF has a superior performance whereas for non-G7 countries the OECD does better in terms of their growth forecasts.
+Hence, the forecast ability of the two institutions indeed varies with country clusters.
+Below, we test if these averages are statistically different from zero using our tests.}

-As found in our Monte Carlo simulations, the increase in the number of cross-sections increases the power of EPA tests.
-To see if we can reject the EPA hypothesis by using cross sectional information we apply the panel tests to the data set.
+\textbf{Cross-sectional and temporal dependence in loss differentials.} As found in our Monte Carlo simulations, the increase in the number of cross-sections increases the power of EPA tests.
 However, the gain from the usage of panels depends on the degree and the nature of CD.
-Before proceeding to panel tests of EPA, we analyze the CD in the two panel data sets of OECD and G7 countries.
+Furthermore, the application of the correct EPA tests require some information on the cross-sectional and temporal dependence of the loss differentials, as we summarized in the previous subsection.
+Hence, before proceeding to panel tests of EPA, we analyze the CD and autocorrelation properties of our dataset.

-Here, we use two tests of CD.
-The first is the LM test of the absence of CD by \citet{breusch80} and the second one is the bias corrected version of it developed by \citet{pesaran08}.
-The first is a test of the joint significance of pairwise correlations between all units in the panel.
-The null hypothesis of this test is the absence of CD between any pair in the panel and the statistic is distributed as $\chi^2_q$ with $q = n(n-1)/2$.
-Hence, the test is more suitable for the cases of fixed and small $n$.
-The second test statistic is a bias corrected version of the LM test after standardization.
-It is asymptotically normal as $n \to \infty$ and more suitable for large panels.